qnkhuat/learn/rustos/NOTE.md

 ## Further reading
 [Handling Exceptions using naked Functions](https://os.phil-opp.com/edition-1/extra/naked-exceptions/)

-# Chapter 6 - Double Faults
+# Post 6 - Double Faults
 ## Summary
+What is double fault and how to handle them

 ## What is double fault
 Double fault is a special exception that occurs when CPU fails to invoke an exception handler